200Tigersbloxed/BSMulti-Installer/README.md

 https://github.com/200Tigersbloxed/BSMulti-Installer/wiki

 ## Somethings wrong/doesn't do what it's supposed to do/broken lol

+**BEFORE SUBMITTING AN ISSUE, MAKE SURE THE ISSUE HAS TO DO WITH THE INSTALLER AND NOT THE MULTIPLAYER MOD!**

 Submit an issue at https://github.com/200Tigersbloxed/BSMulti-Installer/issues "how do i do that" login to your github account, press big green button in top right that says "New Issue", and describe the issue the best you can.